erenyeager-11/Bdayyyyy/README.md

-A feature-loaded static birthday website made for Alveera.
+A feature-loaded static birthday website made for anyone.

 ## Use